 Play to your strengths

 Scheduling the labor force is much more than fitting workers into a timetable according to their availability.
-It is very important that the project manager knows the strengths and weaknesses of his employees, and that he takes them into consideration when scheduling the labor force to specific tasks.
+It is imperative that the project manager knows the strengths and weaknesses of his employees, and that he considers them when scheduling the labor force to specific tasks.
 And if a project manager isn’t sure, then they should ask supervisors for who they would pick for a job.
 Project managers should try to play to their employees’ strengths to improve the construction management process.

 Despite the growing complexity of construction projects, the advancement in technology for the construction industry has also grown exponentially, and just in time!
-Construction project management solutions have the ability to help out the project manager tremendously with the complex and time-consuming tasks that are required of the project manager.
-An all-inclusive project management solution will automatically track and store all documents, provide a clear medium of communication, and streamline the planning process.
+Construction project management solutions can help out the project manager tremendously with the complex and time-consuming tasks that are required of the project manager.
+An all-inclusive project management solution will automatically track and store all documents, provide a transparent medium of communication, and streamline the planning process.

 Upon the completion of a project, the project manager should hold a final meeting with all members of the construction team to discuss the events of the project.
-This meeting should address everything that went right and wrong during a project, and discuss ways to improve construction processes in the future.
+This meeting should address everything that went right and wrong during a plan, and discuss ways to improve construction processes in the future.
 This will create an environment of continuous learning and continuous improvement.
 But the final meeting shouldn’t be the only place where project managers look at a project.
 They should be judging the efficacy of their policies and procedures throughout the project.